Aspiration vs. SoFi Money: Which Online Banking Option is Better?

 Incidentally I previously reviewed each of these accounts on their own.
 However, since they share (or shared) some common features along with a few notable differences, I thought a head to head comparison was in order.
 With that in mind, let’s take a look at how Aspiration and SoFi Money stack up in a number of areas and which I think is ultimately the better pick.

-Editor’s note: this article was updated in August 2019 to address recent changes made by both offerings.
+Editor’s note: this article was updated in September 2019 with the latest APY information.

 Comparing Aspiration and SoFi Money

 A quick note

 Before we jump in, I wanted to note something about Aspiration.
 The institution is unique in that it puts an emphasis on charity and the environment.
 This includes donating a portion of their profits, allowing account holders to see what kind of impact (positive or negative) the businesses they shop at have, and more.
 Because of this there may be reasons beyond basic banking needs that one might want to support the company.
 Still, for the sake of this review, I feel it’s only fair to set this goodwill aside and focus strictly on the services they offer.

 First of all, just like traditional banks, funds you deposit with Aspiration and SoFi Money are FDIC insured.
 However, in both cases these companies actually partner with multiple banks and sweep customer funds into accounts at one of those banks.
 Interestingly, since they’re utilizing multiple banks to sweep funds into, Aspiration says that customer funds are insured up to $2 million per depositor, while SoFi Money account holders are insured up to $1.5 million per depositor.
 I’m going to go ahead and assume that half a million dollar spread won’t make much of a difference to you but the point is that the money you keep with either of these institutions is protected.